Vyshnav-0/Wifi_deauth/README.md

    - Check antenna connection
    - Try different channel ranges

+4. **Virtual Environment Issues**
+   - Delete the `venv` directory
+   - Rerun the tool to create a new environment

 ## 🤝 Contributing

 Contributions are welcome!
 Please read our contributing guidelines before submitting pull requests.